Wind-WindKids/winding/samples/sophieandwind/winter.md

 The beeping grew louder.
 The horizon spun.
 Sophie pulled harder, trying to fix it.

-Everything was rotating backwards now, faster and faster.
+Everything rotated backwards now, faster and faster.
 The dragon's voice, still calm but urgent: "Sophie, push the stick forward.
 Now."
 But her hands wouldn't move.
 The little eGull spiraled down, spinning, until— The screen went black.